PrestaShopCorp/module-lib-service-container/README.md

 # PrestaShop Service Container for Modules

-This repository includes the service container from Symfony that you can used in your PrestaShop Module.
+This repository includes the service container from Symfony that you can use in your PrestaShop Module.

 ## Pre-requisites